lucassimao/decorebator-app/README.md

 ## Tech stack

 + Backend
-    - Node.js (v14)
-    - Express.Js
-    - GraphQL
-    - mongoose
-    - jest for unit testing
     - Java 11 and testcontainers for microservices integration test
     - eslint
     - prettier
+    - Jest
     - Docker
+    - PostgreSQL 12
+    - Google Cloud Platform ( Cloud Run, Cloud Build, Cloud SQL, Cloud Storage )
+    - Sequelize
+  + youtube, quizzes
+    - Node.js (v14)
+    - GraphQL Server
+    - JavaScript / ES
+  + auth, wordlists
-    - Amazon S3
+    - Node.js (v14)
+    - Express.Js restful APIs ( It will be replaced with GraphQL soon )
-    - MongoDB
+    - JavaScript / ES

 + Frontend
+    - Firebase Hosting
-    - React
+    - React 16+
+    - Material-UI 4.1
+    - GraphQL/ Apollo Client 3
     - jest/cypress
-    - Material-UI
-    - GraphQL
-    - redux
-    - react-redux
-    - redux-thunk
-    - react-router-dom
+    - redux / react-redux / redux-thunk ( Deprecated: It will be replaced with GraphQL soon )

 ## The branch 'master' has production code
 ## The branch 'working' is where the current work is going on, please check it out for more info